MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Related Work

 \subsection{Perpetual View Generation}

-Infinite-Nature~\cite{liu2021infinite} defines perpetual view generation as synthesizing views along arbitrary camera trajectories from a single image, employing a render-and-refine pipeline that progressively extends scenes via outpainting with cross-frame depth alignment.
-This principle has been extended through GANs~\cite{li2022infinitenature} and diffusion models: DiffDreamer~\cite{cai2023diffdreamer} and SceneScape~\cite{fridman2023scenescape} focus on static scene extrapolation, while WonderWorld~\cite{yu2024wonderworld} enables interactive 3D scene generation through guided depth diffusion, allowing users to specify scene contents and viewpoints.
-For view-consistent generation, VistaDream~\cite{wang2024vistadream} explicitly enforces multiview geometry constraints during denoising process.
-These and other similar approaches~\cite{chung2023luciddreamer, yu2024wonderjourney} all profit from advances in monocular depth estimation~\cite{ranftl2020towards,bhat2023zoedepth,ke2024repurposing}.
-However, they still exhibit rapid appearance drift in complex scenarios like urban driving, where error accumulation in the outpainting step amplifies inconsistencies across occluded regions.
+Perpetual view generation~\cite{liu2021infinite} synthesizes views along arbitrary camera trajectories from a single image via a render-and-refine pipeline.
+This principle has been extended through GANs~\cite{li2022infinitenature} and diffusion models~\cite{cai2023diffdreamer,fridman2023scenescape}, with WonderWorld~\cite{yu2024wonderworld} enabling interactive 3D scene generation and VistaDream~\cite{wang2024vistadream} enforcing multiview geometry constraints during denoising.
+These approaches~\cite{chung2023luciddreamer,yu2024wonderjourney} all profit from monocular depth estimation~\cite{ranftl2020towards,bhat2023zoedepth,ke2024repurposing}, yet still exhibit rapid appearance drift in complex urban scenarios where outpainting error accumulates across occluded regions.
+Our Cascaded Outpainting CtrlNets adopt the same warp-and-outpaint principle but anchor every view to mesh-rendered controls, which suppresses this error accumulation.